oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/explicit_data_movement/README.md

 | What you will learn               | How to explicitly manage the movement of data for the FPGA
 | Time to complete                  | 15 minutes

-> **Note**: Even though the Intel DPC++/C++ OneAPI compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software required for the simulation flow and FPGA compiles.
+> **Note**: Even though the Intel DPC++/C++ OneAPI compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software requirements for the simulation flow and FPGA compiles.
 >
 > For using the simulator flow, one of the following simulators must be installed and accessible through your PATH:
 > Questa*-Intel® FPGA Edition
 > Questa*-Intel® FPGA Starter Edition
 > ModelSim® SE
 >
-> For using the hardware compile flow, Intel® Quartus® Prime Pro Edition must be installed and accessible through your PATH.
+> When using the hardware compile flow, Intel® Quartus® Prime Pro Edition must be installed and accessible through your PATH.

 ## Purpose
 The purpose of this tutorial is to demonstrate an alternative coding style that allows you to explicitly control the movement of data in your SYCL program by using SYCL USM device allocations.